-55.It is a criminal offence on summary conviction to breach a formal notice, but an appeal against the notice can be made to the Planning Inspectorate before the notice takes effect.
-The Planning Inspectorate will decide on the appeal and has the power to grant planning permission for all or part of the development.
+- 55. Depending on the notice issued, it is a criminal offence on summary conviction to breach a formal notice.
+Where an appeal exists it may be made to the Planning Inspectorate before the notice takes effect.
+The Planning Inspectorate will decide on the appeal and has the power to grant planning permission for all or part of the development. - 56.
+It is a criminal offence on summary conviction to breach a formal notice.